apache/flink/docs/streaming_guide.md

 ~~~

 #### Merge
-Merges two or more `DataStream` instances creating a new DataStream containing all the elements from all the streams.
+Merges two or more `DataStream` outputs, creating a new DataStream containing all the elements from all the streams.

 ~~~java
 dataStream.merge(otherStream1, otherStream2…)